 -

-The Wren and the Poem: a free verse poem
+The Diminished Chord: a free verse poem

 Hey, I’m delighted to see you here!
 Thanks for coming.
 My blog is where I publish my poems and artworks (and reveal anything else that I think might be interesting!).
 I am so happy you’ve dropped by—please enjoy!